dogsheep/dogsheep-photos/README.md

 Run this command to upload every photo in a specific directory to your S3 bucket:

-    $ photos-to-sqlite upload photos.db ~/Desktop
+    $ photos-to-sqlite upload photos.db \
+        ~/Pictures/Photos\ Library.photoslibrary/original

 The command will only upload photos that have not yet been uploaded, based on their sha256 hash.

+`photos.db` will be created with an `uploads` table containing details of which files were uploaded.

 To see what the command would do without uploading any files, use the `--dry-run` option.

+The sha256 hash of the photo contents will be used as the name of the file in the bucket, with an extension matching the type of file.
+This is an implementation of the [Content addressable storage](https://en.wikipedia.org/wiki/Content-addressable_storage) pattern.

 ## Importing Apple Photos metadata

-The `apple-photos` command can be run _after_ the `upload` command to import metadata from your Apple Photos library.
+The `apple-photos` command imports metadata from your Apple Photos library.

     $ photo-to-sqlite apple-photos photos.db